Skip to content

 Did Quizlet shut down Q-Chat in 2026?

 Quizlet retired Q-Chat in June 2025, about 30 months after launching it as the world's first AI tutor built with OpenAI's ChatGPT.
 In March 2026, Quizlet launched a native app inside ChatGPT that generates flashcards directly from ChatGPT conversations.
 The catch is that flashcards from these AI surfaces land in Learn mode without entering Memory Score's cross-session SRS schedule on a free account.
-LearnClash runs a 3-stage Mems SRS on every question by default.
+LearnClash runs a 3-stage SRS on every question by default.